Landstanda/Jeffs_Website/README.md

 # Jeff's Website — Edgewise

-A stunning Next.js website featuring a black-to-sunrise gradient hero with interactive dancing stars, scroll-triggered color transitions, and a modern blog system.
+A stunning Next.js website featuring a black-to-sunrise gradient hero with interactive dancing stars, an intelligent constellation visualization, auto-scrolling philosophy ticker, and a modern blog system.
 Built for deployment on Fly.io.

 ## ✨ Key Features